neuro-team-femto/jones/examples/README.md

 * `fileExtension` (optional): if you want to set the assets extension (by default `wav` for sounds, `png` for images).
 Supported values are: `wav`, `png` and `jpg`
 * `forceWidth` (optional and used only for `image` kind): force the width of displayed images using the provided value as a CSS property.
 If not set, images are displayed in their original size
 * `showProgress` (optional and false by default): show the progress (in the form `trials done/total count`) at the right bottom corner
+* `collectInfo` (optional, no HTML form if empty): add info definition to be collected before the trials in a HTML form, with the following subproperties:
+  - `key` the column header corresponding to that piece of data in CSV results
+  - `label` the displayed label in the HTML form
+  - `kind` the HTML input type attribute
+  - `pattern` the HTML input pattern attribute

 4. The `wording.run.json` file configures messages displayed on screens and needs the following properties: